-For the past 13 years, World Climate Summit - The Investment COP, has successfully enabled cross-sector collaboration between key stakeholders, alongside the UN climate negotiations.
-During this time, the Summit has become a vital platform for connecting markets with policies, to flatten the climate curve.
-For more than a decade, we have developed the strongest top-level decision-maker network in the world focused on climate change, including ongoing business with highlevel organisations.
+For the past 14 years, World Climate Summit - The Investment COP, has successfully enabled cross-sector collaboration between key stakeholders, alongside the UN climate negotiations.
+During this time, the Summit has become a vital platform to accelerate a green transition to a net-zero world by 2050.
+For more than a decade, we have developed the strongest top-level decision-maker network in the world focused on climate change, including ongoing business with high-level organisations.

 World Climate Summit - The Investment COP 2021 returned at COP26 in Glasgow.
 The event continued the success of the last 11 years and brought together high-level climate stakeholders from the

 private sector, financial institutions, governments, NGOs and media.

 Through a two-day in-person event along with a fully digital experience, World Climate Summit reached a

 global audience and connected public and private sector leaders.
 This international convening provided a platform for strengthening impactful partnerships and cross-sectoral coalitions that spurred ambitious climate investments and solutions to reach 2030 targets and net-zero transitions.

 The 10th Anniversary of the World Climate Summit - The Investment COP brought together over 1,000 attendees, 80 speakers, and 50 partners from 95 countries for a day of action-oriented climate discussions.
 Delegates from 95 countries participated, engaging with key topics across business and investment-driven solutions to climate change.

 IDB Invest, ENGIE Energía Chile, and the Climate Investment Fund's (CIF) Clean Technology Fund signed a deal to generate economic benefits by shortening the timeframe for decarbonisation in Chile and World Climate Ltd (now World Climate Foundation), announced its commitment to ten more years of World Climate Summits as part of the Decade to Deliver on Climate Action.